8-vishal/Brain_Tumor_Classification/README.md

 Data is available at https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection

-A pre-trained model is available with the code, if you want to train your own model call the function TRAINING() with parameters:-
-1 Boolean ( want to save the model or not)
+For training your own model call the function TRAINING() with parameters:- 1 Boolean ( want to save the model or not)
 2 Train_loader
 3 Number of EPOCHS